shaoservicenow/travelrequest/docs/Exercise 1.md

 1. Click **Go to app dashboard**

     > What you've just done is create a scoped application.
-Scope uniquely identifies every application file, not just within a single ServiceNow instance, but in every instance around the world.
-Why is this important?
+Scope uniquely identifies every application file, why is this important?
     >- Scope protects an application, its files, and its data from conflicts with other applications.
     >- Scope determines which parts of an application are available for use by other applications in ServiceNow.
     >- Scope allows developers to configure which parts of their application can be acted on by other applications.
     >- Scope prevents work done in the main ServiceNow browser window (not in Studio) from becoming part of an application's files.
-    >- Witout Scope, it will be very difficult to govern new applications!
+    >- Without Scope, it will be very difficult to govern new applications!

 ## Create a Travel Request table